Mokosh: The theory of basic myth

-Linguists Vladimir Toporov and Vyacheslav Ivanov created the theory of basic myth, which reconstructed the Proto-Slavic myth of a battle between a storm god and a chthonic serpent.
+Linguists Vladimir Toporov and Vyacheslav Ivanov created the basic myth theory, which reconstructed the Proto-Slavic myth of a battle between a storm god and a chthonic serpent.
 The first deity was correlated with Perun, the second with Veles, and there was also a female figure.
 Toporov said Mokosh was a Proto-Slavic deity and correlates this figure with her.
 The kidnapping of cattle, people or Perun's wife by Veles caused enmity between the gods; after Veles is defeated with an arrow, abundant rain falls on the earth.
 According to Toporov, Mokosh is Perun's wife because Perun opens the list of gods and Mokosh closes it.
 He points to a connection between Thursday as the even day dedicated to Perun/Veles and the odd day, Friday, as dedicated to Mokosh.
 In a 19th-century Ukrainian intimate song, there is a reference to the relationship between Mokosh and Pokhvist, whom Toporov understands as Perun, who was associated with wind.
 Toporov and Ivanov supported Teodolius Witkowski's assumption the toponyms Muukus and Prohn in the same circle and correlated with Mokosh and Perun, respectively, speak of the relationship between the deities.
 Comparisons between the toponyms Peryn and Mokošin Vrch, both of which mean an elevated place, have been made.
-The Baltic toponyms Perkuno kalnas ("mountain of Perkun") and Laumes kalnas ("mountain of Laima"), and Laume dauba ("ravine of Laima") have been compared with the Belarussian Mokoshino boloto.
+The Baltic toponyms Perkuno kalnas ("mountain of Perkun") and Laumes kalnas ("mountain of Laima"), and Laume dauba ("ravine of Laima") have been compared with the Belarusian Mokoshino boloto.